gcarter-fivetran/srv_sleep_sig_11/README.md

 _start 0x00005555555568e5
 ```

-Note that there is a call to `sleep(5)` in the Open Server start handler, `start_handler()`.
+Note that there is a call to `sleep(5)` in the Open Server start handler, `start_handler()` which is commented.
 I have noticed that when I uncomment this line, the signal 11 does not occur.